-Burger King workers announce resignation with sign: ‘We all quit’
+Burger King workers announce resignation with a sign outside restaurant: ‘We all quit’

 Their supervisors didn’t find the gag nearly as funny.
 The same day the message went up, Johnson said, the restaurant’s general manager fielded a phone call from one of her bosses demanding that she take it down.

-Although she had already turned in two weeks’ notice of her resignation, the general manager, Rachael Flores, was also fired, Johnson said.
+Although she had already turned in two weeks’ notice of her resignation, the general manager, Rachael Flores, was fired, Johnson said.
 Flores confirmed her firing to Lincoln television station KLKN-TV, which first reported on the sign.

 Working in the service industry during the coronavirus pandemic provided a wake-up call for Johnson.
 There were plenty of food service jobs available, she realized.
 She didn’t need to stay in one where she felt mistreated while putting her health on the line to report to work in person.